FlavScents AInsights Entry for 2-Ethyl Hexyl Salicylate (CAS: 118-60-5)

 5. Use in Fragrances

-2-Ethyl hexyl salicylate is widely used in the fragrance industry, particularly in floral and balsamic fragrance families.
-It acts as a modifier and impact note, providing a sweet, floral aroma that enhances the overall scent profile.
-Typical concentration ranges in fragrance formulations vary, but it is often used at low to moderate levels due to its moderate volatility and contribution as a middle note.
+2-Ethyl hexyl salicylate is widely used in the fragrance industry, particularly in floral and sweet fragrance families.
+It acts as a modifier and impact note, providing a subtle floral sweetness that enhances the overall fragrance composition.
+Typical concentration ranges in fragrance formulations vary, but it is often used at levels of 0.1% to 5% depending on the desired intensity and product type.
+It contributes primarily to the middle notes of a fragrance, offering moderate volatility and a lasting floral character.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts